symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 *************

 - Finish :doc:`converting an account to multisig guide <converting-an-account-to-multisig>`
-- Text editor or IDE
-- NEM2-SDK or CLI
-- One multisig account
+- Have one multisignature account.
+- Know how to :doc:`create accounts <creating-and-opening-an-account>`

 ************************
 Let’s get into some code